rahulgopinath/rahulgopinath.github.io/_posts/2016-10-02-minimal-mutants.markdown

 mutants that are hardest to kill, and also ensure minimal overlap in terms of tests with any other mutant thus selected.

 What exactly is the relation of disjoint mutants to other minimal sets?
-While authors of the disjoint mutants [suggests](https://arxiv.org/pdf/1601.02351.pdf) that it is equivalent to theoretical minimal mutant sets, [the algorithm given by them](https://arxiv.org/pdf/1601.02351.pdf) seems to only remove the subsumed mutants using a full test suite.
-Hence, I believe that disjoint mutants are actually equivalent to the surface mutants.
+The authors of the disjoint mutants [suggests](https://arxiv.org/pdf/1601.02351.pdf) that it is equivalent to theoretical minimal mutant sets, and [the algorithm given by them](https://arxiv.org/pdf/1601.02351.pdf) seems to remove the subsumed mutants using a full test suite.
+Hence, all the three: *surface*, *disjoint* and *theoretical minimal* mutant sets are equivalent.

-Due to the existing confusion of the term *disjoint mutants* I recommend either *theoretical minimal set of mutant* or *surface mutant set* based on the minimization applied.